 To aid with communication while working on your development projects, we recommend downloading a free trial of CloudApp, a powerful team collaboration software that makes using visuals to communicate swifter and more straightforward than ever.

 Did you know more than 1 in 2 office workers say they would collaborate more if done visually with videos, images, or video calls?

 With CloudApp, you can replace the seven tools you're using to take screenshots, screen recordings, and annotative GIFs with one simple, easy-to-use tool.

-You can quickly annotate a screenshot, take a screen recording or make a GIF to explain in mere seconds where that bug is or how that new feature in your app works.
+You can quickly annotate a screenshot, take a video with the screen recorder, or make a GIF to explain in mere seconds where that bug is or how that new feature in your app works.

 But don't take my word for it!
 Try it out completely free and see if it works for you and your team.

 What is the best text editor for developers?
 While there is no conclusive, one-size-fits-all answer, there are some pros and cons to both Atom and Sublime that every developer should consider.
 Depending on what you're building, and which features are imperative to you, this can help you decide on which text editor may be the best fit for you.